scandycuz/angular-twitter/README.md

 ### Improved Twitter API integration

-Improved Tweet filtering to provide more relevant results.
+Improved Tweet filtering to further increase result relevancy.

 ### Categories

-The ability for users to choose categories of interactions to query for, such as `Entertainment`, or `Politics`.
+Add feature to allow users to choose specific categories of Twitter interactions to query, such as `Entertainment`, or `Politics`.

 ### User Profiles

-Allow users to create profiles and create their own custom feeds.
+Allow users to create profiles and create their own customized feeds.